joao-r-santos/BreathingEasy/README.md

-# BreathingEasy
+# Breathing Easy

-Web app Breathing Easy to illustrate the prevalence of pediatric asthma on demographic and environmental conditions
+Files for the web app Breathing Easy, built to illustrate the prevalence of pediatric asthma on demographic and environmental conditions.
+The data and machine learning tools are in https://github.com/joao-r-santos/Asthma.